mheap/nexmo-developer/_documentation/en/meetings/code-snippets/room-management.md

 ## Recordings

 Recordings are associated with the session in which they occurred.
-To retrieve or manage recordings, you'll need the recording ID, which can be found in the callbacks.
+To retrieve or manage recordings, you'll need the recording ``ID``, which can be found in the callbacks.

 ### Retrieve All Recordings From A Session